Madhav-Agg/beyond-basics-store/README.md

-# beyond-basics-store
-Beyond Basics Store – A modern clothing e-commerce project showcasing a clean UI, product listings, and shopping features.
-Built to explore web development and design practices while creating a fashion-focused online store experience.
+Beyond Basics Store

+A simple clothing e-commerce website built with HTML and CSS.
+The project showcases a clean layout, stylish product sections, and a modern storefront design.

+Features

+Home page with branding and navigation

+Product showcase with categories

+Minimal and modern styling

+Tech Stack

+HTML5 – structure

+CSS3 – styling and responsiveness